aknierim/pyopp_example/README.md

 # pyopp_example

-Example package for the PYOPP Workshop.
+Example package for the PYOPP workshop.